Lot4Fun/DLISE/README.md

   - We interpolate profile data by Akima spline
 - Other information
   - Location (latitude and longitude)
-    - State of the ocean are strongly related to the location.
+    - State of the ocean is strongly related to the location.
 For example, low temperature in high latitudes, high temperature in low latitudes.
   - Temporal (seasonal) information (__NOT EXPLICITLY IMPLEMENTED__)
     - Since the oceans have seasonal variability, it is impossible to determine whether the differences are temporal or spatial without taking into account temporal information.
     - __Since the combination of latitude, longitude and sea surface data is considered to indirectly contain temporal information, we do not explicitly implemented it.__

 ## Training information

-Our method is supervized training of:
+Our method is supervised training of:

-- Input : Crroped sea surface temperature, height and chlorophyll map data
+- Input : Cropped sea surface temperature, height and chlorophyll map data
 - Ground truth : Corresponding vertical profile

 ## Brief results